gramineproject/gramine/Documentation/devel/features.md

 the host.
 This is purely for triggering read notifications (e.g., in epoll); timerfd data is verified inside Gramine and is never exposed to the host.
 Since the host is used purely for notifications, a malicious host can only induce Denial of Service (DoS) attacks.
+`TFD_TIMER_CANCEL_ON_SET` is silently ignored because there are no "discontinuous changes of time" in Gramine (via e.g., `settimeofday()`). `TFD_IOC_SET_TICKS` is not supported.

 The emulation is currently implemented at the level of a single process.
 The emulation *may* work for multi-process applications, e.g., if the child process inherits the timerfd object but doesn't use it.
 However, all timerfds created in the parent process are marked as invalid in child processes, i.e. inter-process timing signals via timerfds are not allowed.

 Gramine does *not* currently implement the POSIX per-process timer: `timer_create()`, etc. Gramine could implement it in the future, if need arises.